theparthway/docs/docs/developers/fundamentals/Fundamentals.md

 This section is for developers who are looking to understand the core concepts of Garden.
 If you are a user looking for basics, please refer to the [basics](../../home/GetStarted.md) section.
 :::

-Learn about the fundamentals concepts and components that make up Garden.
+Learn about the fundamental concepts and components that make up Garden.